TheOdinProject/curriculum/react/states_and_effects/more_on_state.md

 #### Objects and arrays in state

-<span id="state-objects-and-array"></span>In the above example, notice how we _create_ a new object, And then copy the existing state values into the new object, while providing a new value for `age`.
+<span id="state-objects-and-array"></span>In the above example, notice how we _create_ a new object, and then copy the existing state values into the new object while providing a new value for `age`.
-That is because, besides the unpredictability that comes up from changing the state manually, if we don't provide a new object to `setState` it is not guaranteed to re-render the page, this is intentional for optimization, therefore we should always provide a new Object for `setState` to trigger a re-render.
+That is because, besides the unpredictability that comes up from changing the state manually, if we don't provide a new object to `setState` it is not guaranteed to re-render the page, this is intentional for optimization.
+Therefore we should always provide a new Object for `setState` to trigger a re-render. `setState` uses [Object.is](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object/is) to determine if the previous state is the same.

 As for nested objects and arrays as state can get tricky fast since you will have to replicate the nested items as well.
 Be careful when using them.